JetBrains/kotlin-multiplatform-dev-docs/topics/compose-resource-environment.md

 ## Density

-To change the application's `Density`, you can use the common `LocalDensity` API, supported on all platforms:
+To change the application's resolution `Density`, you can use the common `LocalDensity` API, supported on all platforms:

 ```kotlin
 var customAppDensity by mutableStateOf<Density?>(null)